Devlander-Software/discord-notify/docs/API_README.md

 ## Core Concepts

 ### Factory Pattern
-The package uses a factory pattern to create notifier instances with specific configurations.
+The package uses a factory pattern to create notifier instances with specific configurations, allowing for multiple webhook configurations in a single application.

 ### Discord Webhooks
 Discord webhooks allow you to send messages to channels without needing a full bot.
 They're perfect for:
-- Application monitoring
+- Application monitoring and alerts
-- Log forwarding
+- Log forwarding and error reporting
 - Deployment notifications
+- System monitoring
+- Team collaboration
-- Error reporting
+- CI/CD integration

 ### Rich Embeds
 Discord's rich embeds provide structured, visually appealing messages with: